AdyantSaraswat/car_sales_2024/README.md

 ## 📌 Objectives

+- Clean and prepare raw data for accurate analysis
-- Analyze car count by brand
+- Analyze brand-wise distribution of cars
-- Calculate average car price per brand
-- Categorize cars by price segment (budget, mid-range, premium)
+- Identify pricing trends and power metrics
-- Rank cars by price and power
+- Segment cars into budget, mid-range, and premium
-- Identify top-selling cars and top revenue-generating brands
+- Identify top-selling cars in 2024 and the most revenue-generating brands
-- Rank brands by their most powerful cars
+- Rank cars within brands by price and power

-Tools: MySQL, Kaggle Dataset
+## Tools: MySQL, Kaggle Dataset

-SQL FEATURES USED :
+## 🛠️ SQL Features Used

-Data cleaning using IS NULL, REPLACE, and type casting Aggregations with GROUP BY, AVG(), MAX()
+- Data cleaning using `IS NULL`, `REPLACE`, and type casting
+- Aggregations with `GROUP BY`, `AVG()`, and `MAX()`
-Conditional segmentation using CASE
+- Conditional segmentation using `CASE`
-Subqueries for filtering
+- Subqueries for filtering and derived logic
-Window functions
+- Window functions for ranking and partitioning (`RANK()`, `PARTITION BY`)